-Based on a true story…
+Based on the true story…

-With the band complete and demo tape in hand, Johnny realizes he needs help.
-No one gets out of the neighborhood without a connection.
-And in the most unusual way, Johnny finds one--his mom's high school friend, Erwin Getz.
-Erwin's legitimate business is a concrete company, but he's actually a high-level collector for the mob.
+With the band complete and demo tape in hand, Johnny heads to the record companies only to discover they won't even take his tape let alone listen to it.
+He needs a connection.
+And in the most unusual way, Johnny finds one--his mom's high school friend and current boss, Erwin Getz.
+A big man and an ex-prizefighter, Erwin's legitimate business is a concrete company, but he's actually a high-level collector for the mob.
 Feared on the street, he's got money, and for sure he's heavily connected, but to whom?
-Erwin puts Johnny to the test and eventually decides to help "the kid" out agreeing to manage the band.
-Johnny's Nana warns everyone that the seedy world of the mob brings all kinds of trouble, and she's right.
+Erwin puts Johnny to the test and eventually decides to help "the kid" out by offering to manage the band.
+It all starts as planned, but Johnny's Nana warns everyone that the seedy world of the mob brings all kinds of trouble, and she was right.
 Mobsters don't mind stealing, even from each other.